-Dr. Enrique Perez specializes in adult hematology, adult oncology, and medical oncology.
-These areas are among his clinical interests: bone marrow aspiration, leukapheresis, and vulvar cancer.
-He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-Dr. Perez graduated from the University of Puerto Rico School of Medicine.
-In addition to English, Dr. Perez speaks Spanish.
-He is affiliated with Baylor Scott & White Health, Texas Oncology, and Texas Health Presbyterian Hospital Flower Mound.
-He is open to new patients.
+Dr. Enrique Perez is an adult hematology, adult oncology, and medical oncology specialist in Carrollton, TX, Flower Mound, TX, and Lewisville, TX.
+He attended medical school at the University of Puerto Rico School of Medicine.
+These areas are among Dr. Perez's clinical interests: bone marrow aspiration, leukapheresis, and vulvar cancer.
+He accepts several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
+In addition to English, he speaks Spanish.
+Dr. Perez is affiliated with Baylor Scott & White Health, Texas Oncology, and Texas Health Presbyterian Hospital Flower Mound.
+He welcomes new patients.

 Relevant Interests: , esophageal cancer, stomach tumor, rectal cancer, stomach problems, colon cancer, anal cancer, gastrointestinal cancer, pancreatic cancer, colorectal problems, stomach cancer, liver cancer, colon problems, rectal problems

 All Interests: Leukapheresis, Vulvar Cancer, Rectal Problems, Abdominal Cancer, Eyelid Problems, Brain Cancer, ...
 (Read more)